-When filed from within the United States and at the United States Citizenship and Immigration Services (USCIS) (please read the disclaimer at the top of this page), the Austin immigration attorneys at the William Jang, PLLC charge the following in attorney’s fees and for the filing fees currently charged by the USCIS:
+When filed from within the United States and at the United States Citizenship and Immigration Services (USCIS) (please read the disclaimer at the top of this page), the Austin immigration attorneys at the Law Office of William Jang, PLLC charge the following in attorney’s fees and for the filing fees currently charged by the USCIS:

 - $4,000 in attorney’s fees to file the petition belonging to the principal beneficiary

 - $500 in attorney’s fees when filing for principle beneficiary’s family (if applicable)